Joint Pruning and Channel-wise Mixed-Precision Quantization for Efficient Deep Neural Networks: Related Works

 Gong \textit{et al.}~\cite{fbnet_energy} propose a supernet-based differentiable approach that jointly quantizes and prunes bottleneck layers of MobileNet-V2.
 Namely, they build a supernet in which the alternatives represent different combinations of precision and pruning rate.
 However, the explored search space is coarse with per-layer quantization, and pruning is achieved by only selecting the expansion factor of bottleneck layers.

 DJPQ~\cite{diff_joint_pq} proposes a joint pruning and quantization scheme where quantization is non-linear and pruning is based on Gaussian gates that control the weight distribution of each layer's channel.
 They learn a variational posterior that tries to minimize the mutual information between successive layers' outputs.
 Bayesian-bits~\cite{bayesian_bits} presents a holistic framework for structured channel pruning and mixed-precision quantization, where pruning is considered as ``0-bit'' precision.
-The optimization uses learnable stochastic gates, each associated with a specific precision, and is performed to balance the task performance and network complexity, measured as bitops.
+Each precision is associated to a learnable stochastic gate, and the objective function is a balance of task performance and network complexity, measured as bitops.
 One limitation of this approach is that it is structurally able to explore only precisions which are power-of-two.
 This can be a drawback for HW platforms such as NE16, which support weights quantized to all possible bit-widths from 2 to 8.
 Note that this limitation is the mirror image of the one highlighted for FracBits~\cite{Yang2020FracBitsMP}.
 Moreover, both DJPQ~\cite{diff_joint_pq} and Bayesian Bits~\cite{bayesian_bits} consider a per-layer mixed-precision scheme and rely on cost metrics that poorly correlate with real HW quantities, such as bitops~\cite{free_bits}.

 Chitty-Venkata \textit{et al.}~\cite{Chitty-Venkata2022} propose a joint MPS and pruning approach based on gradient-descent.
 However, quantization is only performed layer-wise and pruning uses a 2:4 block-balanced approach with a fixed sparsity of 50\%.
 This limits the benefits of this approach to hardware platforms that support block-sparse operations.
-Chitty-Venkata~\textit{et~al.}~\cite{Chitty-Venkata2023} similarly apply layer-wise MPS with a differentiable algorithm, proposing a method to eliminate sub-optimal configurations from the search space.
+Chitty-Venkata~\textit{et~al.}~\cite{Chitty-Venkata2023} similarly apply layer-wise MPS with a differentiable algorithm, proposing a method to eliminate suboptimal configurations from the search space.

 Our method differs from all the aforementioned ones by combining gradient-based optimization with \textit{per-channel MPS} (plus joint pruning), and \textit{accurate HW models}.
 Moreover, our method does not impose any constraint on the candidate bit-widths, as opposed to Bayesian Bits~\cite{bayesian_bits} and FracBits~\cite{Yang2020FracBitsMP}.
 A summary of the state-of-the-art MPS and pruning methods is reported in Table~\ref{tab:related}.